Maya (2026 TV series): Development

 Channel 4 announced that it had commissioned Maya in February 2025.
 The series is produced by Two Brothers Pictures.
 The project marks Haggard's directorial debut.
-Kenny Tanner is the producer.
+Kenny Tanner is the scripted producer.
 Haggard and British director Jamie Donoughue serve as executive producers alongside Harry and Jack Williams, Sarah Hammond, Alex Mercer, and Daisy Mount for Two Brothers Pictures.

+Ollie Madden, director of Film4 and Channel 4 Drama, have said that “Daisy’s pilot script for Maya had us laughing with its British take on parenting and the oddities of witness protection schemes - whilst being gripping in its no-holds barred storytelling.
+We are fans of both Daisy and the team at Two Brothers and can’t wait to see this series come to life.”

+On 1 July 2026, Starz boarded the series as a co-production partner.

 Casting

 Haggard immediately pictured Bella Ramsey in the lead role when she conceived of the series, writing the part with Ramsey in mind.
 Ramsey and Haggard previously portrayed daughter-mother roles in the Netflix animated series Hilda.

 In September 2025, the ensemble cast members were announced: Harriet Walter, Tom Courtenay, Josie Walker, Stuart Bowman, Ben Chaplin, Raphel Famotibe, Serena Manteghi, Tobias Menzies, Archie Backhouse, Paul Blair, Sonny Poon Tip, Finlay Shack, Max Fincham, Ash Hunter, Harry Hadden-Paton, Tori Allen-Martin, and Isabele Derosa.

 Filming

-Production took place in Scotland; a shop in Dalmuir closed for filming on September 8, 2025.
+Production took place in Scotland.
+A shop in Dalmuir closed for filming on September 8, 2025.
 The film crew also shot various scenes on Gourock Ferry Terminal, in Giffnock and Newton Mearns, and in the streets of Glasgow and Dennistoun.
+Filming wrapped in the first week of December 2025.